By Brady Marr

 Senior Director, TM1 Practice

-For as long as I have been working in cube-based (OLAP) software, there has been a long running debate about whether to build your cube with a single continuous time dimension, or rather to separate into a Month dimension and a Year dimension.
+For as long as I have been working in cube-based (OLAP) software, there has been a long running debate about whether to build your cube’s OLAP time dimensions with a single continuous time dimension, or rather to separate into a Month dimension and a Year dimension.
 To describe the continuous time dimension to my clients, I always referred to one of my favorite movies from my childhood – Back to the Future.

 In general, it always seems like Report Authors preferred the single continuous time dimension and budgeting modelers preferred separate Month and Year dimensions.
 In addition, using a continuous time dimension allows a TM1 modeler to use the Dimension Index (DIMIX) function to easily identify the Previous Month, and Next Month even when the months cross over into the another year.
 To dig into the debate just a little deeper, one of the many reasons that budgeting models like separate dimensions is that it helps to have a reference to prior year data when setting the forecast for the coming year – especially if seasonality is in play.
 Having separate dimensions also makes it much easier to produce a popular line chart which visual shows year over year comparisons.